Prerequisites

 7. Interfaces

 An interface defines a set of method signatures.
-Any type that implements all those methods automatically satisfies the interface -- there is noimplements keyword.
-This is called implicit implementation, and it is one of Go's most powerful features.
+Any type that implements all those methods automatically satisfies the interface — there is noimplements keyword.
+This is called implicit implementation (or structural typing), and it is one of Go's most powerful features.

 Interfaces enable polymorphism and are essential for testing.
 You can swap a real database service for a mock that implements the same interface, making unit tests fast and isolated.